https://invisible-island.net/ncurses/man/

 file contains one or more terminfo terminal descriptions in source

-format [see terminfo(5)].
-Each description in the file
+format; see terminfo(5).
+Each description in the file describes

-If file is "-", then the data is read from the standard input.
+If file is "-", the data are read from the standard input

-The file parameter may also be the path of a character-device.
+stream.
+The file parameter may also be the path of a character

 Processing

-All but one of the capabilities recognized by tic are documented in
+terminfo(5) documents all but one of the capabilities recognized by

 tic duplicates the capabilities in entry-name for the current entry,

-any canceled capabilities in entry_name_2 must also appear in
+declares "use=entry-2", any canceled capabilities in entry-2 must also

-Total compiled entries cannot exceed 4096 bytes in the legacy storage
+Compiled entries cannot exceed 4096 bytes in the legacy storage format,

-format, or 32768 using the extended number format.
-The name field
+or 32768 using the extended number format.
+The name field cannot

-cannot exceed 512 bytes.
-Terminal names exceeding the maximum alias
+exceed 512 bytes.
+Terminal names exceeding the maximum alias length

-length (32 characters on systems with long filenames, 14 characters
+(32 characters on systems with long filenames, 14 characters otherwise)

-otherwise) will be truncated to the maximum alias length and a warning
+will be truncated to the maximum alias length and a warning message

 FILES